Our German friend Jorg whom we met on Mo Ku Surin convinced

 the stern.
 This technique allows the fisherman to use their hands for other

-things like casting nets and also allows them to have better visualization
+and also allows them to have better visualization

 through the more intricate waterways of the lake.
 The area is also famous for